taine-j/Data-Annotation/README.md

 # Data-Annotation
 My work for Data Annotation.
-Includes scripts from varying languages.
+Includes rough scripts used for testing ideas/concepts.